bahrus/xtal-sip/README.md

 The same xml tags could also be used to define part of the bare import specifier configuration, as well as link preconnect tags.

+We may want the xml file defining the blueprint of where all the references should come from, to depend on the browser type.
+For this, one must rely on the servers capabilities.
+For example nginx supports a module that can cause ["ancient browsers" to come from a different from than modern browsers](http://nginx.org/en/docs/http/ngx_http_browser_module.html).

 # Core functionality

 ## Location look up based on tag name